altair1016/covidbulletin_bot/README.md

 Create a Telegram bot and get the Token id of your new born bot.
 Install ffmpeg in linux.
 Install firefox and download the related GeckoDriver

+*Important: The only way I found to create a PNG file from a HTML Map, was to screenshot the browser page.
+To make this automatically you need to configure your server (without a phisical Display) and create a Virtual Display on it to make it possible.
+You can find this workaround solution in screenmap_nodisplay.py*

 python3.7 intepreter with following modules installed:

 - json